fusioncharts/dev_centre_docs/installation/client-side-frameworks/install-using-plainjs.md

 `fusioncharts.treemap.js`|This file is required to render the Treemap, present under PowerCharts XT.|
 `fusioncharts.zoomscatter.js`|This file is required to render the Zoom scatter chart, present under FusionCharts XT.|
 `fusioncharts.maps.js`|This file is core map renderer file.
 The map definitions, however, are stored separately, as explained next.|
 `maps/*`|This folder contains path data required by each map to be rendered by `fusioncharts.maps.js`.
-To keep the download package size small, it contains only 2 maps - `fusioncharts.world.js` and `fusioncharts.usa.js`.
-You can download definition of all the 965 maps offered by FusionMaps XT from here.|
+To keep the download package size small, it contains only 2 maps - `fusioncharts.world.js` and `fusioncharts.usa.js`.You can download definition of all the 965 maps offered by FusionMaps XT from here.|
-`themes/*`|This folder contains pre-packaged themes that can be used by charts, gauges and maps to style them through a central FusionCharts theme (JSON) file.
-Each theme file has its own name, through which it is referenced.|
+`themes/*`|This folder contains pre-packaged themes that can be used by charts, gauges, and maps to style them through a central FusionCharts theme (JSON) file.
+Refer each theme with their respective file names.|

-> Starting v3.11.2, the FusionCharts Suite XT can be installed via the npm and Bower package managers.
+> Starting v3.11.2, install FusionCharts Suite XT via the npm and Bower package managers.

 ## Install FusionCharts Suite XT on local machine